 When you first view your new courses, you will want to begin populating the site with your course material.
 First, you will need to turn editing on for the course.
-The Turn editing on button is located on the top right side of the page, just above the search forum block.
+The Turn Edit On button is a colored button in the top navigation bar with two pencil icons.

-After turning editing on, you will see a number of different icons appear throughout the page.
+After turning editing on, the button turns red and you will see a number of different icons appear throughout the page.

-Within each section, you can edit the name of the section and add text or images by clicking on the gear icon:
+Within each section, you can edit the name of the section and add text or images by clicking on the Edit drop down menu and selecting Edit topic:

 Drag and Drop

 The easiest way to upload files is by using the Drag and Drop feature of Moodle.
 You can drag and drop a file into a topic section by lining up your browser window behind a desktop browser window.
 Click on the file icon (but do not release) and drag it into the Moodle page section where you want it to appear.
 Release the icon and the file should automatically upload.
-Drag and drop also works for images or plain text, but it does not work easily for folders.
-You can organize the files, images or text within a section or course page by dragging and dropping the item.
+Drag and drop also works for images or plain text, but it does not work for folders.

 By clicking on the +Add activity or resource link, you will be able to add variety of activity and resource types to your page.